rohanbadami/sentiment-analyzer/README.md

+Here is the updated, comprehensive README.
+It uses your template but expands it to showcase every file you uploaded, documents the new "Weekend Patch" and "Anti-Overfitting" logic, and includes the critical Inference (Backfill) step.

+You can copy this directly into your README.md.

+Markdown

 # Integrated Financial Sentiment Analyzer & Dashboard

 A professional-grade, full-stack financial analysis system that transforms raw news headlines into actionable trading signals.
 It leverages an ensemble of NLP models (FinBERT, VADER, Custom ML) and a robust "Gatekeeper" classifier to filter out market noise, ensuring you only see high-confidence opportunities.